-Benefit Description You Pay After the calendar year deductible Organ/tissue transplants (cont.)
+Benefit Description You After the calendar Organ/tissue transplants (cont.)
 High Option Standard Option The Plan uses specific Plan-designated organ/tissue transplant facilities.
-Before your initial evaluation as a potential candidate for a transplant procedure, you or your doctor must contact ENCOMPASS at 1-888/249-2595 or CareFirst at 1-866/PRE-AUTH (773-2884) to initiate the pretransplant evaluation (service areas defined on page 6).
+Before your initial evaluation as a potential candidate for a transplant procedure, you or your doctor must contact The CareAllies CIGNA LIFESOURCE Transplant Unit at 1-800/668-9682 to initiate the pretransplant evaluation.
 The clinical results of the evaluation will be reviewed to determine if the proposed procedure meets the Plan's definition of medically necessary.
 A case manager will assist the patient in accessing the appropriate transplant facility.
-If you choose a Plan-designated transplant facility, the Plan will provide an allowance for preapproved travel and lodging costs (see Limited Benefits below).
-See page 37 See page 37 Limited Benefits - If you do not use a Plan-designated transplant facility total benefit payments, including donor expenses, the transplant procedure itself (hospital and doctor fees), transplant-related follow-up care for one year from the date the transplant procedure is performed, and pharmacy costs for immonosuppressant and other transplant-related medication will be limited to a maximum payment of \$100,000 per transplant.
+If you choose a Plan-designated transplant facility, the Plan will provide an allowance for preapproved travel and lodging costs (see Travel/Lodging Benefit below).
+See pages 36 and 37 See pages 36 and 37 Limited Benefits - If you do not use a Plan-designated transplant facility total benefit payments, including donor expenses, the transplant procedure itself (hospital and doctor fees), transplant-related follow-up care for one year from the date the transplant procedure is performed, and pharmacy costs for immonosuppressant and other transplant-related medication will be limited to a maximum payment of \$100,000 per transplant.
 The travel and lodging allowance will not be available.
-See page 37 Travel/Lodging Benefit - If the recipient lives more than 50 miles from a Plan-designated transplant facility, the Plan will provide an allowance for preapproved travel and lodging expenses up to \$10,000 per transplant.
+See pages 36 and 37 See pages 36 and 37 Travel/Lodging Benefit - If the recipient lives more than 50 miles from a Plan-designated transplant facility, the Plan will provide an allowance for preapproved travel and lodging expenses up to \$10,000 per transplant.
 The allowance will provide coverage of reasonable travel and temporary lodging expenses for the recipient and one companion (two companions if the recipient is a minor).
 Note: We cover related medical and hospital expenses of the actual donor for the initial transplant confinement when we cover the recipient, if these expenses are not covered by any other health plan.
-Not covered: All charges.
-All charges. • Donor screening tests and donor search expenses, except those performed for the actual donor Implants of artificial organs • Transplants and related services not listed as covered Anesthesia High Option Standard Option Professional services provided in - PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance • Hospital (inpatient) (No deductible) (No deductible) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible)
+Not covered: All charges All charges Donor screening tests and donor search expenses, except those performed for the actual donor Implants of artificial organs Transplants and related services not listed as covered Anesthesia High Option Standard Option Professional services provided in - • Hospital (inpatient) PPO: 10% of the Plan allowance (No deductible) PPO: 15% of the Plan allowance (No deductible) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible)